 - Once all the evidence, both written and oral, has been collected the Panel will meet to consider and analyse it.
-The Chairman will previously liaise with the Scrutiny Officers in preparing a draft 'Heads of Report' document based on an assessment of the evidence received. - Panel Members will discuss how the evidence gathered helps to meet the objectives set for the Review and will begin to formulate their findings and recommendations.
+The Chairman will previously liaise with the Scrutiny Officers in preparing a draft 'Heads of Report' document based on an assessment of the evidence received. - 11.2 Panel Members will discuss how the evidence gathered helps to meet the objectives set for the Review and will begin to formulate their findings and recommendations.
 It is the role of the Chairman to ensure that all members have had an opportunity to contribute their views. - 11.3 The Panels' discussion at this stage will generally be held in private as this will allow a more frank exchange and development of views and an opportunity to reflect on the evidence received.
-It is important that the Panel's preliminary views are not broadcast prematurely. - 11.4 It is important that both the findings and the recommendations of the review are drawn out of the evidence and adequately supported by it. - The Scrutiny Officers will then prepare a draft report for further consideration and approval by the Panel.
-The report should give a balanced view of all the main evidence received, leading up to the findings and recommendations of the Panel. - 11.6 In order to ensure that the evidence received is fairly and accurately reported, the Panel will circulate relevant draft sections of the report to all witnesses for comment in advance of finalising the report.
-Normally these draft sections will be factual or descriptive passages and will not include the Panel's own findings and recommendations. - 11.7 Witnesses will be given a reasonable timescale (normally five working days) in which to comment on the relevant sections of the draft report.
+It is important that the Panel's preliminary views are not broadcast prematurely. - 11.4 It is important that both the findings and the recommendations of the review are drawn out of the evidence and adequately supported by it. - 11.5 The Scrutiny Officers will then prepare a draft report for further consideration and approval by the Panel.
+The report should give a balanced view of all the main evidence received, leading up to the findings and recommendations of the Panel.

+- In order to ensure that the evidence received is fairly and accurately reported, the Panel will circulate relevant draft sections of the report to all witnesses for comment in advance of finalising the report.
+Normally these draft sections will be factual or descriptive passages.
+If recommendations are provided this is done to provide the context of the report. - 11.7 Witnesses will be given a reasonable timescale (normally five working days) in which to comment on the relevant sections of the draft report.
 The Panels will carefully consider the comments received from witnesses but retain discretion in determining any amendments to the draft report. - 11.8 The Panels will aim to produce a consensual report.
 Such reports carry more weight.
 However, where a diversity of views exist this will be made clear in the report in an appropriate way.